oracle-livelabs/apex/apex-professional-hol22/4-doc-appointment-workflow/4-doc-appointment-workflow.md

 ## Task 2: Modify Workflow Details

-1. With Doctor Appointment selected in the rendering tree, enter/select the following in the Property editor:
+1. Select **New** and in the Property Editor, enter/select the following:

     - Identification > Name: **Doctor Appointment**